alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 But people?
 Less so.

-Every so often, somebody asks for a link to my blog, and I was vaguely embarrassed to give it to them.
+Every so often, somebody asks for a link to my blog, and I'm vaguely embarrassed to give it to them.
-It's not because I'm ashamed of the blog -- indeed, I think some of my best work is here -- but I know new readers don't have a good experience.
+It's not because I'm ashamed of the blog -- indeed, I think some of my best work is here -- it's because I know new readers don't have a good experience.
 **Given only a list of text links, it was hard for anyone to find something they'd want to read.**

 This especially stood out when the person asking wasn't a programmer.
-After reading a few posts, they'd assume it's a programming blog, and that they weren't "smart enough" to read it (yes, I've heard those exact words).
+They'd quickly assume it's a programming blog, and that they weren't "smart enough" to read it (yes, I've heard those exact words).
 There are lots of programming posts -- but there are plenty of non-programming posts too!
 They're just buried too deep to find.